Get

 All dogs will need to be brushed a different amount.
 Often, this will change as the seasons change and the dog grows older.
 If your dog has long hair, it will also depend on the current cut that you have on them.
 Puppy cuts require less grooming, while full show cuts will often require daily brushes.

 A short-haired coat often only needs to be brushed once a week.
 This will help remove any excess hair and can cut back on the number of baths that your dog requires.
 When the seasons change, your dog may “blow” their coat, which will require daily brushing.
 This only occurs in some dog breeds.
-Others don’t shed much at all and won’t blow their coat.
+Others don’t shed much at all and won’t blow their coats.

 Generally, if you notice large mats in your dog’s coat when you brush, you should increase their brushing routine.
 If you notice tons of hair around your house, you should probably increase the amount that you brush your dog.